fox-it/dissect-docs/docs/source/supported-targets.rst

      - VMFS is a clustered filesystem developed by VMWare on an ESXi type hosts.
      - :class:`here <dissect.target.volumes.vmfs.VmfsVolumeSystem>`

-Dissect also supports decryption for some well known formats.
+Dissect also has decryption capability for some well known systems.
-The decryption functionality can be accessed with the (``-K``) or a keychain value (``-Kv``) inside the Dissect tooling.
+This functionality can be accessed with a keychain file (specified with ``-K``) with multiple passphrases or a keychain value (``-Kv``) using Dissect.
-Dissect supports the following encrypted volume systems
+Dissect supports the following encryption formats.

 .. list-table:: Supported Encrypted Volume Systems
    :header-rows: 1